 Additional Costs

-* Amounts listed are the total of tuition, ancillary fees, student service and materials (includes daily classes, tours and accommodation at ALMA Cooking School†) for the three semesters of programs starting in Fall 2022.
-Fees are subject to change for programs starting in Fall 2023 and at later dates.
+* Amounts listed are the estimated total of tuition, ancillary fees, student service and materials (includes daily classes, tours and accommodation at ALMA Cooking School†) for the three semesters of programs starting in Fall 2025.
+Fees are subject to change for programs starting in Fall 2026 and at later dates.
+This fee does not include books, which are to be purchased by the student separately.

-** Amounts listed are the estimated total of tuition, materials, student service and ancillary fees (includes daily classes, tours and accommodation at ALMA Cooking School†) for the three semesters of the program starting in Spring 2024.
+** Amounts listed are the estimated total of tuition, materials (includes daily classes, tours and accommodation at ALMA Cooking School†), student service and ancillary fees for the first three semesters of programs starting in Fall 2026.
 Tuition fees are subject to board approval.
 Material, student service and ancillary fees are estimated based on prior years.
 All fees are subject to change without notice.
+This fee does not include books, which are to be purchased by the student separately.

 ‡ Additional Cost